 AALL1122, A Phase 2 Multi-Center Historically - Controlled Study of Dasatinib Added to Standard Chemotherapy in Pediatric Patients with Newly Diagnosed Philadelphia Chromosome Positive Acute Lymphoblastic Leukemia (Ph+ ALL)

-After diagnosis of acute lymphoblastic leukemia (ALL), subjects will begin standard induction chemotherapy (Block IA).
-Since the diagnosis of ALL typically requires urgent treatment and it takes up to 10-14 days to determine which patients have Philadelphia chromosome positive (Ph+) ALL, frontline induction chemotherapy (Block IA) will start prior to enrollment in this trial (approximately 2 weeks) and will be based upon the investigator and #146;s institutional standard of care.
-Enrollment on this study will occur prior to day 15 of Induction Block IA.
-At day 15, dasatinib treatment shall begin and continue without planned interruption until the completion of therapy (102 weeks).
-The components of treatment are divided into blocks as follows: Induction IA (4-5 weeks), induction IB (28 days, 4 weeks), recovery period (2 - 4 weeks), consolidation blocks 1, 2, and 3 (21 days, 3 weeks each), recovery period (14 days, 2 weeks), reinduction block 1, including phase IIa and IIb (63 days, 9 weeks), interim maintenance (29 days, 4 weeks, overlaps 2 weeks with end of reinduction block 1), reinduction block 2 (63 days, 9 weeks), and continuation therapy (62 weeks).
+after diagnosis of acute lymphoblastic leukemia (aLL), subjects will begin standard induction chemotherapy (Block ia).
+Since the diagnosis of aLL typically requires urgent treatment and it takes up to 10-14 days to determine which patients have Philadelphia chromosome positive (Ph+) aLL, frontline induction chemotherapy (Block ia) will start prior to enrollment in this trial (approximately 2 weeks) and will be based upon the investigator's institutional standard of care. enrollment on this study will occur prior to day 15 of induction Block ia. at day 15, dasatinib treatment shall begin and continue without planned interruption until the completion of therapy (102 weeks).
+The components of treatment are divided into blocks as follows: induction ia (4-5 weeks), induction iB (28 days, 4 weeks), recovery period (2 - 4 weeks), consolidation blocks 1, 2, and 3 (21 days, 3 weeks each), recovery period (14 days, 2 weeks), reinduction block 1, including phase iia and iib (63 days, 9 weeks), interim maintenance (29 days, 4 weeks, overlaps 2 weeks with end of reinduction block 1), reinduction block 2 (63 days, 9 weeks), and continuation therapy (62 weeks).
 Chemotherapeutic agents utilized in this regimen include: cyclophosphamide, cytarabine, 6-mercaptopurine, methotrexate, leucovorin, dexamethasone, vincristine, L-asparaginase, hydrocortisone, daunorubicin, ifosfamide, etoposide, doxorubicin, and thioguanine.

-Subjects who meet pre-defined criteria may receive a hematopoietic stem cell transplant (HSCT).
+Subjects who meet pre-defined criteria at speicific time points in treatment may receive a hematopoietic stem cell transplant (HSCT).
 Subjects will also have the option to receive 12 additional months of post-HSCT dasatinib.
-Subjects with CNS3 disease at diagnosis will receive cranial irradiation during the Interim Maintenance period.
+Subjects with CnS3 disease at diagnosis will receive cranial irradiation during the interim Maintenance period.

 -- Philadelphia chromosome-positive ALL